comfy/comfortable-mexican-sofa/README.md

     </html>

 So there's your layout and the `{{cms:page:content}}` defines a place where renderable `content` will go.
 There's just a handful of tags that you can use.

+Layout may also be linked to the `application layout`.
+As a result cms page content will end up inside `<%= yeild %>` of your application layout.

 #### Page Blocks
 pieces of content that will be output on the page: